ignc-research/arena-rosnav-3D/docs/Installation.md

 mkdir python_env   # create a venv folder in your home directory
 ```

-* Add exports into your .bashrc:
+* Add exports into your .bashrc or .zshrc:
 ```
 echo "export WORKON_HOME=$HOME/python_env   #path to your venv folder export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3   #path to your python3